poeti8/pouria.dev/content/blog/uses/index.md

 #### Editor

 - [Visual Studio Code](https://code.visualstudio.com) has been my main editor for the past +3 years.
 Love it.
 - [ｖａｐｏｒｗａｖｅ](https://marketplace.visualstudio.com/items?itemName=this-fifo.vaporwave-theme-vscode) is the theme.
-Yes, I like puprle.
+Yes, I like purple.
 A lot.
 - [Cascadia Code](https://github.com/microsoft/cascadia-code) with ligatures on is the font I'm using.

 Extensions: